raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Resource Property

-The value of a resource node MUST be a map whose key-value pairs are described in the following table.
+The value of a resource node MUST be a map containing the key-value pairs described in the following table.

 | Name | Description |
 |:--------|:------------|
 | displayName? | An alternate, human-friendly name for the resource.
 If the displayName node is not defined for a resource, documentation tools SHOULD refer to the resource by its key, which acts as the resource name.
 For example, tools SHOULD refer to the relative URI `/jobs`.
 | description? | A substantial, human-friendly description of a resource.
-Its value MUST be a string and MAY be formatted using [markdown](#markdown).
+Its value MUST be a string and MAY be formatted using [Markdown](#markdown).
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
-An annotation MUST be a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
+An annotation MUST be a map having a key that begins with "(" and ends with ")", where the text enclosed in parentheses is the annotation name and the value is an instance of that annotation.
 | get?<br>patch?<br>put?<br>post?<br>delete?<br>options?<br>head? | The object describing the [method](#methods).
 | is? | A list of [traits to apply](#applying-resource-types-and-traits) to all methods declared (implicitly or explicitly) for this resource.
 Individual methods can override this declaration.
 | type? | The [resource type](#applying-resource-types-and-traits) that this resource inherits.
 | securedBy? | The [security schemes](#applying-security-schemes) that apply to all methods declared (implicitly or explicitly) for this resource.
 | uriParameters? | Detailed information about any URI parameters of this resource.
-| /&lt;relativeUri&gt;? | A nested resource, which is identified as any node whose name begins with a slash (`/`), and SHALL therefore be treated as a relative URI.
+| /&lt;relativeUri&gt;? | A nested resource is any node whose name begins with a slash (`/`).
+This resource SHALL therefore be treated as a relative URI.

 ### Template URIs and URI Parameters